Every product is carefully selected by our editors. If you buy from a link, we may earn a commission. Learn more.

 Shark Race-R Pro (On Sale at EasyR.com.au for $547.46 on Aug 1, 2023)

 Like many, style is important to me.
-I don’t want my helmet to look too extreme, too street bike, which means no loud graphics or colours so the KYT NXC Race Carbon is off the table, although their NZ Race in Matte Black looks ($599.95) great.
-However, the additional visibility offered by white is appealing.
-The Airoh Quantic is offered in white but it comes with a much higher price tag in Australia of $999, however, can be found on sale in black for ~$850.
+I don’t want my helmet to look too extreme or too street bike, which means no loud graphics or colours; taking the KYT NXC Race Carbon off the table — although their $599.95 NZ Race in Matte Black admittedly looks great.

 Airoh Quantic